-Screenwriter/novelist William Goldman wrote, "nobody knows anything" in his bestseller, Adventures in the Screenwriting Trade: A Personal View of Hollywood and Screenwriting, Hollywood jolted, agreed and repeats those words as rites of passage for any fledgling screenwriter.
+Screenwriter and novelist William Goldman wrote "nobody knows anything" in his bestseller, Adventures in the Screenwriting Trade: A Personal View of Hollywood and Screenwriting.
+Hollywood jolted, agreed, and repeated those words as rites of passage for any fledgling screenwriter.

-Thus, a fledging screenwriter might ask, "Do I really need a degree in Screenwriting to be a screenwriter?"
+Thus, a fledgling screenwriter might ask, "Do I need a degree in Screenwriting to be a screenwriter?"

 If you read Goldman's book, you might be inclined to think not.
-However, there is no harm in inquiring UCLA and USC Screenwriting programs.
-These programs have their successes, which they predictably and rightly boast to entice wannabes to their programs.
+However, there is no harm in inquiring about UCLA and USC Screenwriting programs.
+The programs launch careers and attract hopefuls.

-Adventures in the Screenwriting Trade was written in 1982 and is clearly a dated book.
-In spite of its dated material, it's worth the read for anyone who is considering a career in film whether it be a screenwriter, producer or director.
+Adventures in the Screenwriting Trade was written in 1982 and is a dated book.
+It's worth the read for anyone who is considering a career in the film industry, whether it be a screenwriter, producer, or director.
 Goldman is the wise mentor in his book on how to deal with dealing with Hollywood.

-Goldman defines who is whom in Hollywood, and the instrumental role they play in getting a film made or not made.
+Goldman defines who is whom in Hollywood and the instrumental role in getting a film made or not made.
+Their roles in getting the film made.
 Something you most likely will not learn in a classroom.
-What their roles are when a film is made.

-He talks of the difficulties in writing and rewriting notable movies, All the President's Men, Grand Hotel remake (never happened) and The Right Stuff.
+He talks of the difficulties in writing and rewriting notable movies, All the President's Men, Grand Hotel remake (never happened), and The Right Stuff.
 Losing deals and the sheer timing of getting the jobs back.
-Which offers the question: "Luck and Timing is that learned in a classroom?"
+Which offers the question: "Is luck and timing learned in a classroom?"

 Goldman includes his popular script, Butch Cassidy and the Sundance Kid, with a five-chapter dissertation on weaknesses and strengths in the screenplay.
-Any screenwriter would learn multitudes just reading these chapters.
+Any screenwriter who reads these chapters learns multitudes of screenwriting tips.

 Nevertheless, there is more.
-Three chapters dedicated to adaptations in which Goldman uses one of his short stories as a model with critiques from major Hollywood players -- all the better for writers.
+Three chapters strictly focus on adaptations in which Goldman uses one of his short stories as a model with critiques from major Hollywood players -- all the better for writers.

-Goldman resonates with such fine words as, "And in movies, the screenwriter is the odd man out.
+Goldman resonates with such words as, "And in movies, the screenwriter is the odd man out.

 But there is a trade-off.
 That beginning lap we run, regardless of what happens later -- that lap is ours.
 We have the privilege, if you will, of the initial vision.
 We're the ones who first get to make the movie..."

-I sensed a bit of cynicism but who can't help but detect such cynicism if you had walked in his shoes.
+I sensed a bit of cynicism, but who can't help but detect such skepticism if you had walked in his shoes.

-Goldman has a point as a screenwriter, but we still can master our craft by studying and practicing.
+Goldman makes a strong point as a screenwriter, but we need to master our craft by studying and practicing.
 Such as one of the first books on screenwriting is The Photoplay Handbook of Scenario Construction.
-It was published in 1923, in the time of silent films, a time before the word "screenwriter" had even been invented.
-The advice given in this early screenwriting book still applies today:
+It was published in 1923, in the time of silent films, a time before the word "screenwriter" existed.
+The advice in this early screenwriting book still applies today:

-'Our ultimate purpose, as a photo playwright, is to arouse the emotions of the audience--to make them weep, to grip their hearts with pity, to thrill them, to make them laugh, and fear; and shed tears of joy.
-We strive to do these things by means of the actions of the people we create.
+"Our ultimate purpose, as a photo playwright, is to arouse the emotions of the audience--to make them weep, to grip their hearts with pity, to thrill them, to make them laugh, and fear; and shed tears of joy.
+We strive to do these things utilizing the actions of the people we create.
 We make our characters struggle and suffer and win and lose in their fight for happiness.
-Every act of every character may be regarded as an effect.'
+Every act of every character may be regarded as an effect."